michaelgrosner/tribeca/README.md

 To report errors open a [new issue](https://github.com/ctubio/Krypto-trading-bot/issues/new?title=Error%20report) only after collecting all possible relevant log messages.

+Prior make pull requests please understand that your biological and technological distinctiveness will be added to our own.
+Resistance is futile.

 ### Votes

 What exchange you don't want to be deleted from the bot?